MrValentine7777/TheCommandPattern/README.md

 - `InputHandler`: Manages the input-to-command mapping and delegates button presses to the appropriate commands

-- `GamePadInput`: Initializes commands and connects them to the InputHandler, also contains some of the action methods that commands call
+- `GamePadInput`: Initializes commands and connects them to the InputHandler, also contains action methods that commands call when executed

 ### Command Implementations